-Truman Health Services is a Patient Centered Medical Home (PCMH) providing primary and specialty care for persons living with HIV in a unique interdisciplinary setting.
+Truman Health Services is a Patient Centered Medical Home (PCMH) providing primary and specialty care for persons with HIV in a unique interdisciplinary setting.
 Our setting provides exciting opportunities for our interns to support patients as they manage both acute and chronic medical issues and the behavioral, cognitive and emotional issues that impact and are impacted by these conditions.
 Our patient population is uniquely diverse with regards to culture, economic backgrounds, ethnicity, religion, sexual orientation and gender identity.
 Truman Health Services is recognized as Level 1 PCMH by the NCQA.

-The Truman behavioral health team is comprised of psychologists, a psychiatrist and several social workers.
+The Truman behavioral health team is comprised of psychologists, a psychiatrist, and several Master's level therapists.
 Our services are fully integrated into the primary care setting and we have a strong role in consultation and collaboration with primary care staff.
 Behavioral health staff participate in daily huddles with the medical team and are available throughout the day to support primary care staff in addressing the needs of their patients.
 We provide a range of services to include brief assessment and treatment, longer-term therapies, couples and group therapy, psychiatric consult, and warm hand off care to patients.
 Current group offerings include MBSR (Mindfulness Based Stress Reduction), DBT Skills group, Smart Recovery, and ACT.

 There is also great diversity in terms of the psychiatric acuity of our patient population and the range of diagnoses that present to our clinic.
 Our clinicians also have the opportunity to work with more health psychology specific concerns such as weight management, diabetes management, pain management, adherence to treatment and pre-surgical evaluation.
 Additionally, Interns will have the opportunity to provide cognitive screens for dementia and ADHD evaluations for adults.
-There may be opportunities to work with a neuropsychologist to complete more thorough neurocognitive evaluations.
 The purpose of this rotation is to provide training in a primary care integrated home model for behavioral health.
 Additional readings and trainings will be provided as indicated by Intern's level of understanding for our population.